bravo-t/ToyTran/README.md

-# ToyTran: A toy circuit (or rather, network) transient simulator
+# ToyTran: A toy RLC network transient simulator

 ## NOTE: All delay calculation related parts have been moved to [ToyDelay](https://github.com/bravo-t/ToyDelay)